kicaj29/angular-examples/README.md

 NOTE1: for performance reasons, Angular only runs async validators if all sync validators pass.

 TODO: example with multiple async validators (if all start at the same time or they are sequential, next start if previous async is finished)
+TODO: how to get validation errors
+TODO: forwardRef, multi: true

 Links: